dgrisham/masters/deprecated/analysis/prelim_strategy_analysis.md

 We also include two simplifying constraints:

-1. Each user distributes exactly $B$ bits to each of their peers in a given round (and has sufficient resources to do so).
+1. Each user distributes exactly $B$ bits, where $B > 0$, to each of their peers in a given round (and has sufficient resources to do so).
 2. All users always have unique data that all of their peers want.
 So, when a user allocates $b$ bits to a particular peer, that user has at least $b$ bits that the peer wants.